micro-manager/micro-manager.github.io/_pages/ThorlabsUSBCamera.md

 by Thorlabs.
 Run MM and make a config file that uses the device adapter "ThorlabsUSBCamera".

-&lt;INCLUDE Note text="If you see ThorlabsUSBCamera listed as "(unavailable)" in the Hardware Configuration Wizard, try removing the file mmgr\_dal\_IDS\_uEye.dll from your Micro-Manager installation and restarting Micro-Manager.
+&lt;include notice icon="info" content="If you see ThorlabsUSBCamera listed as
+"(unavailable)" in the Hardware Configuration Wizard, try removing the file mmgr\_dal\_IDS\_uEye.dll from your Micro-Manager installation and restarting Micro-Manager.
 (The two device adapters will conflict with